HOA RFP Specifications

 • Ask clarifying questions to ensure you have all the information you need to research and resolve the matter effectively.

-• Don’t be dismissive; remember that you do not have to promise anything.
+• Don’t be dismissive; remember, you do not have to promise anything.

 • Keep the homeowner advised when they may expect a decision regarding their complaint/concern.